 This gets more deeply into the integration dialogue and can be a lengthy and complex set of discussions.
 What’s important to understand is that all this other data can be pulled in retrospectively at any time if you want to perform quality and outcome assessments.
 You don’t need to prioritize integrating this data right away with other quality measures, but you should be thinking about it.

-In both integration cases, a substantial challenge is owned by our providers to really think about what they want to see, and try to standardize data to be reported across a given sub-specialty.
-I think this is the hardest part of implementing PRO’s in a useful and meaningful way, and it needs dedicated project management support on the IT and Orthopedics side regardless of the PRO collection solution chosen.
+In both integration cases, a substantial challenge is owned by our providers to really think about what they want to see and try to standardize data to be reported across a given sub-specialty.
+I think this is the hardest part of implementing PROs in a useful and meaningful way, and it needs dedicated project management support on the IT and Orthopedics side regardless of the PRO collection solution chosen.

 Q. Describe what you feel is the necessary workflow you need to create in order to effectively collect PRO Data in Epic?

 Joe: I think you need to develop an integrated solution that allows you to collect PRO Data via both the MyChart and Welcome modules.
 This data can then be made available to the provider and staff to share at the patient care level.
-If an assigned PRO questionnaire is not completed in MyChart, a Best Practice Alert (BPA) is fired to our MA/Nursing staff in our clinic that indicates a questionnaire needs to be completed.
+If an assigned PRO questionnaire is not completed in MyChart, a Best Practice Alert (BPA) is fired to our MA/Nursing staff in our clinic which indicates a questionnaire needs to be completed.
 When this happens, a distinct code is delivered which is entered by the staff into a tablet.
 The tablet is then provided to the patient for them to complete prior to them seeing our provider.

 Our EPIC build is custom and we display the data in Synopsis.
 Synopsis is a module of EPIC that allows providers to organize many data points and results in one location.
 Ideally, the PRO Questionnaire is completed outside of the clinic, instead of in-clinic on a tablet.
 This obviously eases workflows, but we have experienced that only about 30% of assigned questionnaires are completed via MyChart outside of the clinic.
 Therefore, we needed a tablet-based Welcome Module solution to complement the MyChart solution.
-Some of our providers are exceptionally good at showing individual patient care data to patients when they arrive in clinic, but they are in the minority.
+Some of our providers are exceptionally good at showing individual patient care data to patients when they arrive in the clinic, but they are in the minority.
 These physicians also use the data to make individual patient care decisions.

 Q. Are you able to benchmark patient and provider outcomes in the EPIC-generated reports?